Atmosphere of Titan: Evolution

-Because Callisto and Ganymede are structurally similar to Titan, it is unclear why their atmospheres are insignificant relative to Titan's.
-Nevertheless, the origin of Titan's N_{2} via geologically ancient photolysis of accreted and degassed NH_{3}, as opposed to degassing of N_{2} from accretionary clathrates, may be the key to a correct inference.
-Had N_{2} been released from clathrates, ^{36}Ar and ^{38}Ar that are inert primordial isotopes of the Solar System should also be present in the atmosphere, but neither has been detected in significant quantities.
-The insignificant concentration of ^{36}Ar and ^{38}Ar also indicates that the ~40 K temperature required to trap them and N_{2} in clathrates did not exist in the Saturnian sub-nebula.
-Instead, the temperature may have been higher than 75 K, limiting even the accumulation of NH_{3} as hydrates.
-Temperatures would have been even higher in the Jovian sub-nebula due to the greater gravitational potential energy release, mass, and proximity to the Sun, greatly reducing the NH_{3} inventory accreted by Callisto and Ganymede.
-The resulting N_{2} atmospheres may have been too thin to survive the atmospheric erosion effects that Titan has withstood.
+The difference between Titan, Callisto, and Ganymede may be related to how their nitrogen was acquired.
+One possibility is that Titan's N_{2} formed through the photolysis of primordial ammonia (NH_{3}), followed by degassing, rather than through the release of N_{2} from accreted clathrates.
+If N_{2} had been released from clathrates, the inert primordial isotopes ^{36}Ar and ^{38}Ar would also be expected in Titan's atmosphere, but neither has been detected in significant quantities.
+Their low abundance also suggests that the temperature of about 40 K required to trap N_{2} and these argon isotopes in clathrates was not reached in the Saturnian subnebula.
+Instead, temperatures may have exceeded 75 K, limiting the accumulation of ammonia hydrates.
+Temperatures would have been even higher in the Jovian subnebula because of Jupiter's greater gravitational energy release, greater mass, and closer distance to the Sun.
+This may have greatly reduced the amount of ammonia accreted by Callisto and Ganymede.
+Their resulting N_{2} atmospheres may have been too thin to survive atmospheric erosion as effectively as Titan's.

-An alternative explanation is that cometary impacts release more energy on Callisto and Ganymede than they do at Titan due to the higher gravitational field of Jupiter.
-That could erode the atmospheres of Callisto and Ganymede, whereas the cometary material would actually build Titan's atmosphere.
-However, the ^{2}H–^{1}H (i.e. D–H) ratio of Titan's atmosphere is 2.3±0.5×10^-4, nearly 1.5 times lower than that of comets.
-The difference suggests that cometary material is unlikely to be the major contributor to Titan's atmosphere.
-Titan's atmosphere also contains over a thousand times more methane than carbon monoxide which supports the idea that cometary material is not a likely contributor since comets are composed of more carbon monoxide than methane.
+An alternative explanation is that cometary impacts release more energy on Callisto and Ganymede than on Titan because Jupiter's stronger gravitational field accelerates incoming comets to higher velocities.
+Such impacts could erode the atmospheres of Callisto and Ganymede, whereas cometary material could contribute to Titan's atmosphere.
+However, the deuterium-to-hydrogen (D/H) ratio of Titan's atmosphere is 2.3±0.5×10^-4, nearly 1.5 times lower than the ratio measured in comets.
+This difference suggests that cometary material is unlikely to be the primary source of Titan's atmosphere.
+Titan's atmosphere also contains more than 1,000 times as much methane as carbon monoxide.
+This further argues against a major cometary contribution because comets generally contain more carbon monoxide than methane.

-Titan – three dust storms detected in 2009–2010.